Nancy Shields, Associate Professor, Director

 Ph.D., New School for Social Research

 The faculty prides itself on its commitment to high standards of teaching and sound scholarly research.
 Systematic course evaluations by students each semester are taken seriously, and individual faculty have been singled out as nominees and recipients of university Excellence in Teaching awards.
-The ongoing scholarly research of the faculty is reflected in the department's upper-level and graduate courses, as well as in the numerous publications in journals and books or presentations at national and international meetings.
+The ongoing scholarly research of the faculty is reflected in the department's upper-level courses, as well as in the numerous publications in journals and books or presentations at national and international meetings.
 Information on current academic activities of the faculty is posted on the departmental web page

 Degrees and Areas of Concentration